shammellee/awesome-django/README.md

 ## Task Queue

-*Packages that make working with task/background queues easier.*
+*Packages that make working with task/background queues easier*

 * [django-celery](http://celery.github.io/django-celery/) - Celery Integration for Django. (no longer required for Celery 3.1 and up)
 * [django-rq](https://github.com/ui/django-rq) - The easiest way to monitor and use [RQ](http://python-rq.org) in your Django projects.